 Adriel is a young Australian composer currently based in Western Sydney.
-His music explores interesting harmonic sonorities and aims to be always interesting and full of character.
+His music, often inspired by the universe, the natural world, and the sacred, explores resonance and interesting harmonic sonorities, aiming to be always interesting and full of character.

 Adriel was awarded second prize (The Highly Commended Award) in the Willoughby Symphony Orchestra's 2025 Young Composer Award.
-He has also been awarded the Sydney Conservatorium of Music's 2022 Horace Keats Memorial Prize for Composition, their 2023 Frank Albert Music Prize, and their 2024 Ignaz Friedman Memorial Prize.
+He has also been awarded the Sydney Conservatorium of Music's 2022 Horace Keats Memorial Prize for Composition, their 2023 Frank Albert Music Prize, their 2024 Ignaz Friedman Memorial Prize, and their 2025 Frank Albert Music Prize.

 In 2025 Adriel completed his undergraduate studies in composition at the Sydney Conservatorium with first class Honours, studying under Carl Vine AO.